Max Heart Rate & Heart Rate Training Zones

 Additionally, heart rate training enables you to moderate external factors like heat and humidity, or better adjust on days when you may not be fully recovered.
 In these cases, your standard workout may be increasing your heart rate more than usual.

-Know Your HR Zones in Real Time with WHOOP
+Know Your Heart Rate Zones in Real Time with WHOOP

 WHOOP measures your heart rate 24/7 and quantifies the strain your body takes on each day.
 Every morning, our recovery metric (calculated using heart rate variability, resting heart rate and sleep) tells you how prepared your body is to take on strain.
 And when you track your activities with the WHOOP Strain Coach, you can see in real time which heart rate training zone you’re in, so you’ll know exactly when to dial it back, or kick it up a notch.